Non-denominational Christianity: History

-Nondenominational Christianity first arose in the 18th century through the Stone–Campbell Restoration Movement, with followers organizing themselves simply as "Christians" and "Disciples of Christ".
-Congregations in this tradition of nondenominational Christianity often refer to themselves as Churches of Christ or Christian churches.
+Non-denominational Christianity first arose in the 18th century through the Stone–Campbell Restoration Movement, with followers organizing themselves simply as "Christians" and "Disciples of Christ".
+Congregations in this tradition of non-denominational Christianity often refer to themselves as Churches of Christ or Christian churches.
 Sometimes the name "Independent Christian Church" is used to differentiate the congregation from the Christian Church (Disciples of Christ), the group of Stone–Campbell churches which formed a denomination over the course of the early and mid 20th century.

-Independent nondenominational churches continued to appear in the United States in the course of the 20th century.
+Independent non-denominational churches continued to appear in the United States in the course of the 20th century.

-Nondenominational congregations experienced significant and continuous growth in the 21st century, particularly in the United States.
-In 2010, there were 35,496 nondenominational churches in the US with over 12 million congregants.
+Non-denominational congregations experienced significant and continuous growth in the 21st century, particularly in the United States.
+In 2010, there were 35,496 non-denominational churches in the US with over 12 million congregants.

-If combined into a single group, nondenominational churches collectively represented the third-largest Christian grouping in the United States in 2010, after the Roman Catholic Church and Southern Baptist Convention.
+If combined into a single group, non-denominational churches collectively represented the third-largest Christian grouping in the United States in 2010, after the Roman Catholic Church and Southern Baptist Convention.
+As of 2020, non-denominational churches collectively represented the second-largest group, with Baptists third.

-In Asia, especially in Singapore and Malaysia, these churches are also more numerous, since the 1990s.